gmc-code/PC-microbit-micropython/docs/breadboards/Potentiometer_with_LED.rst

 Connections
 --------------------------

-| The LEDs must be placed in line with a 47 ohm resistor.
+| The LED must be placed in line with a 47 ohm resistor.
 | The 47 ohm resistor has Yellow, Violet, Black, Gold coloured bands.

 .. image:: images/47ohm.png